Planning investigation and compliance

 We draw on government guidance to ensure our investigation and compliance function work complies with the latest legislation.

 In adopting these policies and procedures:

-- The council recognises the importance of maintaining effective controls over unauthorised development, to assist in the preservation and enhancement of the built and natural environment, and to protect public amenity.
+- We recognise the importance of maintaining effective controls over unauthorised development, to assist in the preservation and enhancement of the built and natural environment, and to protect public amenity.

-- The council undertakes that reasonable resources will be committed to ensure the effective implementation and maintenance of planning enforcement controls, and these will be kept under review.
+- We undertake that reasonable resources will be committed to ensure the effective implementation and maintenance of planning enforcement controls, and these will be kept under review.

 - Where it is judged to be necessary, expedient and proportionate to do so, all available powers under the Town and Country Planning Act 1990 (as amended), will be used to control unauthorised development.

 - In considering whether or not it is necessary to take enforcement action in any particular case, due regard will be given to any relevant planning policies and guidance, resources and the severity of the breach of planning control and any other material considerations.

 Sometimes development is carried out without planning permission or is not carried out exactly in accordance with the detailed plans or conditions we have approved